Vehrik/FarOut/Characters/3-Traits.md

     Something with Integrity has Momentum equivalent to its Integrity unless it is a gas, in which case the Momentum is capped at 0.

-    If the Trait is reapplied to Squares occupied by its products before their Integrity is depleted, the Integrity is refreshed, not added to.
+    If the Trait is reapplied to space occupied by its products before their Integrity is depleted, the Integrity is refreshed not added to.
 Traits with Integrity may be set as traps in ways that make sense for its given Form.
     Traps laid in this way require a Sense Challenge equivalent to Activation Challenge preformed by the owner in order to detect it.